julianlam/feps/fep/ae0c/fep-ae0c.md

 ### Relay Client

-A LitePub relay client actor must have a type of `Application` and an actor ID ending with `/relay`.
+A LitePub relay client actor MUST have a type of `Application` and an actor ID ending with `/relay`.
 For best interoperability, it should be compatible with Mastodon actor documents and have WebFinger support.
 Other implementations may use different actor ID structures (e.g., AodeRelay apparently uses `/actor` and works with Pleroma).
 General relay interoperability of these LitePub variants is not known.

 #### Relay Subscription